andrewt3000/web_development/README.md

 JWT has 3 parts: header, payload, and signature.

 Here is how I typicaly use jwt tokens to authenticate each rest api call.
 - If the user login is successful (user submits valid username and password) the server signs and returns a jwt token to the client.
-User authorization claims such as user id or group id can be encrypted in the token payload.
+User authorization claims such as user id or group id are encrypted in the token payload.
 - On the client, the token can optionally be stored in localStorage to extend the login beyond the browser session.
 - On the client, authenticated api calls are sent through a library function to add the jtw token to all ajax requests in the authorization header using Bearer {token} scheme.
 - The node api has [middleware](http://expressjs.com/en/guide/using-middleware.html) that filter routes to protected data calls.
 If the request doesn't has a valid authenticated token, the api responds with unauthorized (http error 401).
 If the token is valid the request for data is continued.
 User authorization data from the token payload can be trusted and used to authorize or filter database queries based on permission.